 Should My Schedule be Different if I Have Struggled Academically?
 If you are particularly concerned about passing the bar examination and especially if your cumulative GPA is in the fourth quartile of the class (typically around 2.70 – 2.75), you should also strongly consider taking at least the following eight advanced elective courses: Family Law; Secured Transactions; Payment Systems; Oil & Gas, Texas Pre-Trial Procedure; Consumer Law; Trusts & Fiduciary Responsibilities; and Guardianship.

-In particular, we strongly encourage students who are struggling academically to meet with Marta Miller in Academic Support as soon as possible to map out a plan to effectively tackle bar-examination preparation.
+In particular, we strongly encourage students who are struggling academically to meet with the Academic Support Program staff as soon as possible to map out a plan to effectively tackle bar-examination preparation.

 What if I Don’t Know What Area of Law to Pursue?
 Again, it is worth noting that many of the courses required for graduation and helpful to bar examination preparation are also helpful to prepare you for law practice.
 Indeed, many of your upper-level required courses will expose you to areas of law with which you may not be familiar now.
 Thus, you do not necessarily need to focus your study in a particular area of law.
 But at any point where you know the type of law in which you wish to practice, you can tailor your course of study to better prepare you for that kind of practice.